Overview

 Then, click Sign in and add printers.

-If you receive the "Invalid username or password" error, try typing your username and password again.
-If you type the password incorrectly twice, your account automatically locks for 30 minutes.
+If you receive the "Invalid username or password" error, try typing your USC NetID@dts.usc.edu and passphrase again.
+If you type the passphrase incorrectly twice, your account automatically locks for 30 minutes.
 To unlock your account sooner, contact DTS.

 - Click Add printers.